Project

 Is duplicate of Ruby master - Feature #6841: Shorthand for Assigning Return Value of Method to SelfAssignedmatz (Yukihiro Matsumoto)Actions

-Updated by hmdne (hmdne -) over 1 year ago
+Updated by hmdne (hmdne -) about 2 years ago

 I like it, though one while reading that code could have a problem with attempting to find a where variable.